Frequently Asked Questions

 What else can I do on the island?

-• Nature Trekking along mountains and visiting waterfalls
+• Nature trekking through the mountains and waterfalls

-• Mangrove forest trek at Vunitarawau (near Qeleni)
+• Mangrove forest treks at Vunitarawau (near Qeleni)

-• Explore the fauna (including the rare Tagimoucia flower)
+• Exploring the island’s unique flora, including the rare Tagimoucia flower

-• Diving and snorkeling at the infamous Rainbow Reef
+• Diving and snorkeling at the world-famous Rainbow Reef

-• Surfing at the neighboring breaks on Qamea Island
+• Surfing at nearby breaks on Qamea Island

 • Bird watching